richard-ui/interactive-milestone-project/README.md

 - As a First time user, I want to be able to see a Map that is scaled nicely on the page.

-- As a First time user, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.
+- As a Customer, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.

 - As a Frequent Visitor, id like to have an option that allows me to search restaurants from a particular region/city that will display location markers within a specific area on the map.